 - Signup bonus: 1.8% cash back when using an eligible mobile wallet during the first 12 months (like Apple Pay or Android Pay)

 So you can earn almost 2% back with this card if you pay with a mobile wallet in the first year.
 Not every retailer accepts mobile wallet payments, but many big merchants do.
-After that first year you’ll be getting 1.5% back at the most.
+After that first year you’ll be getting 1.5% back.

 Wells Fargo will actually give you the option to use a Wells Fargo debit or ATM card to get your cash back at an eligible ATM, in increments of $20.
 This is a pretty rare feature to find on a credit card, and Wells Fargo may be the only issuer to offer this.
 You could also redeem your cash back as a statement credit as normal, or it can be deposited into a Wells Fargo bank account.